Aigon organises development work into two core workflows, each with its own lifecycle.

 04-in-evaluation/→ comparing implementations (Fleet)

-05-done/ → merged and completeResearch and feedback follow the same pattern with their own folder structures.
+05-done/ → merged and completeResearch follows the same pattern with its own folder structure.
 See File Structure for the full layout.